Difficult decisions usually involve some risk due to the uncertainty around the consequences of our choices.

 An example of going overboard is overengineering.
 This is where we typically overestimate a new feature’s adoption rate.

 In such cases, we generate an elaborate and costly design that is not justified based on what we know now regarding client requirements.
 In such cases, future requirements by a different client base can always be added later.

 2.5 The Value of Experimenting

 In some cases, research alone is not enough; you need to see the software, product, or technology in action before making any decisions.

-This situation occurs when the contemplated solution or product is mission-critical, complex, expensive, hard-to-change, and its impact will not be visible in the short term.
+This situation occurs when the contemplated solution or product is mission-critical, complex, expensive, and hard to change, and its impact will not be visible in the short term.

 2.5.2 Conventional Wisdom

-Big corporations usually conduct a Proof of Concept (POC) with a vendor before purchasing their product.
+Before purchasing their product, big corporations usually conduct a Proof of Concept (POC) with a vendor.